 Intravenous anti-hypertensive agents such as nitroprusside, labetalol and nicardipine can be used to control blood pressure in accelerated or malignant HTN.4

-The complications of HTN can be grouped according to the organs affected.
-There are 4 main organs to consider:
+The complications of HTN can be grouped according to the organs affected: